linera-io/linera-protocol/CLI.md

 ## `linera query-balance`

-Read the balance of the chain from the local state of the client
+Simulate the execution of pending messages in the local inbox, then read the balance of the chain from the local state of the client

 **Usage:** `linera query-balance [CHAIN_ID]`